overbid/pmpi/README.md

 * Sencor SDS011
 * [Optional] Raspberry Pi case

-I ordered Raspberry Pi from Cytron and others from Aliexpress, totally below $35.
+I used an old Raspberry Pi and others from Aliexpress, totally below $60.

-## Installation

 Signup [ThingSpeak](https://thingspeak.com).
 Got Channel ID and Write API Key to configure .env, and setting